MartinThoma/MartinThoma.github.io/_posts/2014-12-29-replicators.md

 - Science Fiction
 featured_image: logos/space.png
 ---

+<div class="info">This is a quic article I had for quite a while as a draft.
+It might not be finished or have other problems, but I still want to share it.</div>

 What would you need to explore space?
 There are some ideas in science fiction like [interstellar arks](https://en.wikipedia.org/wiki/Interstellar_ark)